theappbusiness/ConfigGenerator/README.md

 The best way to support multiple environments is to define a separate scheme for each one.
 Then create an external build step for each scheme.
 In the external build step, you run `configen` with different parameters depending on the environment being built.

-# To-do list

-* Change the way arguments are passed to the script on the command line.
-We should pass named parameters.